hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 SV_CLIENT_SECRET        The client secret of the Auth0 app for the SV app backend WALLET_UI_CLIENT_ID     The client id of the Auth0 app for the wallet UI.
 SV_UI_CLIENT_ID         The client id of the Auth0 app for the SV UI.
+DIRECTORY_UI_CLIENT_ID  The client id of the Auth0 app for the directory UI.
 ======================= ===========================================================================

 The ``AUTH0_TENANT_NAME`` is the name of your Auth0 tenant as shown at the top left of your Auth0 project.